Artemas-Muzanenhamo/java-functional-programming/README.md

 * A consumer, consumes any kind of object which is defined on the parameter.
 * Has a single method called `accept(T t)` that takes any kind of object and that does not produce or return anything.
-* The above can be written as:
+* The above can be implemented as:

 ```java
 public class ConsumerExample {